kdeldycke/awesome-engineering-team-management/README.md

 * `Something I've seen multiple times is that, when a VP leaves, a company will become a substantially worse place to work, and it will slowly dawn on people that the VP was doing an amazing job at supporting not only their direct reports, but making sure that everyone under them was having a good time.` ([source](https://danluu.com/wat/#fn:P))
 * `Next time your favorite manager and tech lead quit the company, ask them why.` ([source](https://news.ycombinator.com/item?id=21767843)).
 * [The Elves Leave Middle Earth – Sodas Are No Longer Free](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-–-soda’s-are-no-longer-free/) - Company stopped providing free soda.
 The engineers were very upset, but it was just soda and they could afford it.
 But really it wasn't soda.
 Soda was the canary in the coal mine, triggering an exodus of its best engineers.
 * [How to discipline overeager engineer](https://workplace.stackexchange.com/questions/145709/how-to-discipline-overeager-engineer) - Over-achieving talent is looking for a management promotion.
 Management does not recognize effort.
 Engineer become disgruntled and management is looking to discipline him.
-A case-study of a bad situation in which both side shows clumsyness.
+A case-study of a bad situation in which both side shows clumsiness.